K7MDL2/KEITHSDR/SDR_RA8875/README.md

     4. Deleted AGC and Step .h files, they were very small and are now part of Controls.cpp.
     5. Reduced memory usage from 79% to 64%. likely because some data was being duplicated.
     6. Started using FLASHMEM decoration to assign certain code/data to FLASH region.
 Startup() and several utility functions for example.
+    7. Do not use the ENET feature yet.
+There are some code changes required to make that feature compile.

 ## 3/28/2021